-- div.
-Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the or the public stature of the University.
+- i.
+Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline.
+Additionally in the case of a member hired as Lecturer, any additional credentials required for the specific position that were stated in the letter of appointment. - ii.
+Teaching Effectiveness a record of satisfactory performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students as appropriate for the candidate and their academic unit. - iii.
+Research, Scholarly and/or Creative Work a promise of continued research, scholarship, and/or creative achievement as appropriate for the field of expertise. - iv.
+Service to the University-a record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
 It is expected that assigned service, pre-tenure shall be below the average service levels of faculty members in the same unit.
-If a candidate has had excessive administrative service in the years before tenure, tenure cannot be denied and a two (2) year extension with no service duties shall be given for the candidate to prepare for tenure. - ev.
-Where there is a significant record of service to society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized.
+If a candidate has had excessive administrative service in the years before tenure, tenure cannot be denied and a two (2) year

+- extension with no service duties shall be given for the candidate to prepare for tenure. - v.
+Where there is a record of service to society, such as consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized.

-2.C.II.(d) Unit Guidelines for the Application of the Criteria for Tenure and Promotion to Associate Professor
+(d) Unit Guidelines for the Application of the Criteria for Tenure

 Each academic unit/s (Department/s or equivalent) will by way of a regularly constituted committee, representing all the areas of specialization in the unit, develop and approve by vote of all tenured and tenure-track faculty in the unit/s a detailed specification of what would satisfy the above criteria in the discipline/s in question.
 The specification will take into account the workload allocations within the department/unit.
-Upon development, these local criteria are subject to a two-person peer review by tenured Carleton faculty members (with the rank of at least Associate Professor) from outside the unit and by the chair (or equivalent) in a similar academic unit at a comparable university chosen by JCAA.
-Upon approval of peer reviewers and unit, the criteria shall be reviewed by the Dean and the Provost and Vice-President (Academic) and, if considered acceptable, shall be signed by the Dean.
+Upon development, these local criteria are subject to a two-person peer review by tenured Carleton faculty members (with the rank of at least Associate Professor) from outside the unit and by JCAA.
+Upon approval of peer reviewers and unit, the criteria shall be reviewed by the Dean and, if considered acceptable, shall be signed by the Dean.
 Every seven (7) years the unit must review their Guidelines.
 If they decide to revise the Guidelines, the procedure for approval shall be the same as above.

-- 2.C.IV.(i) - Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
-The dossier will include a current CV, copies of all Annual Reports as referred to in articles 1.B.III.a and 1.B.III.b, teaching evaluations dossier, copies of publications, and any additional materials submitted by the candidate. to support the assessment of the candidate in meeting the criteria.
-The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - 2.C.V.(ii) - No anonymous material may be considered at any level, and and with the exception of the external letters of reference nothing may be added to the dossier at any time without the candidate's knowledge and consent.
-At any appeal hearing or arbitration the appellant may only introduce new material. that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication). - 2.C.VI.
-In the case of applications for tenure and promotion to Associate Professor, letters from external referees shall be available for consideration at the Faculty and University levels.
-Where these referees are academics, they shall hold or have held at least the rank of Associate Professor.
-Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included.
-The dean will request letters from six (6) referees comprising three (3) names of outside referees chosen by the candidate, and three (3) names of outside referees chosen by the Dean.
-The dossier must contain all letters received.
-The dossier must contain at least four (4) letters and at least two (2) of these must be from names chosen by the candidate and at least two (2) must be academics.
+- (i) Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by of the year of application.
+The dossier will include a current CV, copies of all Annual Reports as referred to in articles 1.B.III.a, teaching dossier, copies of publications, and any additional materials submitted by the candidate.
+The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - (ii) No anonymous material may be considered at any level, and nothing may be added to the dossier at any time without the candidate's knowledge and consent.
+At any appeal hearing or arbitration the appellant may introduce new material.

-3..-10.7 Promotion to Associate Professor
+10.7 Promotion to Associate Professor